Farama-Foundation/PettingZoo/docs/api.md

 `render(mode='human')`, `seed(seed=None)`, `close()` are methods as described above in the main API description.

 `step(actions)`: receives a dictionary of actions keyed by the agent name.
-Returns the observations dictionary, reward dictionary, done dictionary, and info dictionary, where each dictionary is keyed by the agent.
+Returns the observation dictionary, reward dictionary, done dictionary, and info dictionary, where each dictionary is keyed by the agent.

 `reset()`: resets the environment and returns a dictionary of observations (keyed by the agent name)